CHOOSING A PHOTOGRAPHY TOUR |

 Yes.
 We named it '2 in 12'.

-Take any two trips within a twelve month period and receive a $100 USD discount per trip, per person.
+trips within a twelve month period and receive a $100 USD discount per trip, per

 The $100 discount on each trip will be credited to the second of your two trips